Bedaria tribe

 Bedaria (البديرية) is an Arab tribe in Sudan.
 It is part of the Ja'alin tribe and constitutes a large portion of Sudanese Arabs.
-They speak Sudanese Arabic and are predominantly Sunni Muslims.
+They speak Sudanese Arabic and are Sunni Muslims.

 History

 The Bedaria are part of the Ja'alin tribe, who trace their lineage to Abbas, uncle of the Islamic prophet Muhammad.
 They were at one time subject to the Funj kings, but their position was in a measure independent.
 At the Egyptian invasion in 1820, the Ja'alin were the most powerful of Arab tribes in the Nile valley.
 They submitted at first, but in 1822 rebelled and massacred the Egyptian garrison at Shendi with the Mek Nimir, a Ja'ali leader burning Ismail, Muhammad Ali Pasha's son and his cortege at a banquet.
 The revolt was mercilessly suppressed, and the Ja'alin were thence forward looked on with suspicion.
 They were almost the first of the northern tribes to join the mahdi in 1884, and it was their position to the north of Khartoum which made communication with General Gordon so difficult.
 The Ja'alin are now a semi-nomad agricultural people.
 In common with much of the rest of the Arab world, the gradual process of Arabization in Sudan led to the predominance of the Arabic language and aspects of Arab culture, The population of Sudan includes various tribes who are ethnically Arab, such as the Shaigya, Ja'alin, Shukria, Juhaynah.
 Burckhardt noted that the Ja'alin of the Eastern Desert are almost indistinguishable from the Bedouin of eastern Arabia.